 Matt Glover teaches Sunday School at his church, First Baptist and coaches youth sports with the Tuscaloosa Parks and Recreation Association.

-Josh Hayes is on the Board of the Good Samaritan Clinic.
-He is a youth softball and basketball coach for The Church of the Highlands, where he is a member.
-Josh is also the President of the Alabama Civil Justice Foundation, an organization which supports worthwhile charities serving disadvantaged, disabled, and at-risk families and children.
+Josh is the President of the Alabama Civil Justice Foundation, an organization which supports worthwhile charities serving disadvantaged, disabled, and at-risk families and children.
+He also regularly performs pro bono legal work and mentors 5th grade boys.

 Coe Baxter volunteers at the Soup Bowl and helps his wife, Meredith with the West Alabama Food Bank.